odoo/documentation/accounting/others/taxes/retention.rst

 ================================
-How to manage retention taxes?
+How to manage withholding taxes?
 ================================

 A withholding tax, also called a retention tax, is a government